digime/digime-sdk-nodejs/documents/file-metadata.md

 ### RawFileMetadata

-If it is a file that you wrote to the user, it will be of type [RawFileMetadata](../interfaces/Types.RawFileMetadata.html).
+If it is a file that you wrote to the user, it will be of type {@link Types.RawFileMetadata | RawFileMetadata}.

 ```
 interface RawFileMetadata {